Instagram is still the search engine to watch.

 Why?
 Because sponsored posts are much more straightforward – you just pick an audience to see your ads.

-The Explore page not only hands you a way to get discovered, but you can use the feature to fine-tune your own Instagram strategy.
+The Instagram Search and Explore page not only hands you a way to get discovered, but you can use the feature to fine-tune your own Instagram strategy.

 For example, the page will let you see suggested people and places that are already relevant to your brand.